logo2

 After Bosch sold the Ishpeming branch to "an iron country brewing concern", Pearce and his family moved back to Lake Linden in Aug 1899, where he took a position with Bosch (40).
 In Dec 1899, Pearce purchased the pop factory from Slonaker and severed his connection with Bosch so he could devote his entire time to the newly acquired business (41).
 Shortly after, however, in Mar 1900, Pearce offered his pop and bottling works for sale (18,43).
 But in May 1900, Pearce received new machinery for the bottling works (49), and in Dec 1900, he requested orders of soda water or pop ahead of the holidays (19), indicating that he was still running the business.

-The 1901 directory then listed Dominick W. Sutter as proprietor of the "Lake Linden Bottling Works" (1), so evidently, the business was eventually sold.
+The 1901 directory then listed Dominick W. Sutter as proprietor of the "Lake Linden Bottling Works" (1), so evidently, the business was sold.
 In May 1901, Richard Harvey, son of R. T. Harvey (20) of Calumet Bottling Works, started to manage the bottling works (44).
 In Oct 1901, Sutter announced plans to move the bottling works to his home "across the lake" (45), and by Nov 1901, the move was nearly completed (46).
 The bottling machine would be run by steam in the future, and spring water drawn up by a wind wheel would be used to manufacture the soda (46).
 T. H. Rule & Bro. was selling birch and root beer by the case in Dec 1901 (21), and then in Feb 1902, was taking orders for the "Lake Linden Bottling Works" (22).
 Thomas H. Rule and Joseph Rule were grocers (1), so they probably served as distributors.
 In Mar 1902, the bottling works advertised at least some of its flavors: Sarsaparilla, Birch Beer, Cupric Water, and Chocolate Cream (23).

 In Oct 1902, D. W. Sutter sold the "Lake Linden Bottling Works" to Arsen Piche, "who will operate the factory for the manufacture of all kinds of soft drinks" (42).
 In Apr 1903, the bottling works was selling a single express for furniture or laundry and a canopy top surrey, and offered potato ground for rent (24).
 The Lake Linden Bottling Works was then not listed in the Polk directory for 1903 and 1905 (25,26), suggesting that it had closed, but apparently it did not.
 It is unknown how D. W. Sutter was the owner again, but in Nov 1905, Sutter sold the "Lake Linden Bottling Works" to Fred Keppler, who would "conduct the business himself in the future" (47) and would "devote his entire time to the work" (48).
 Samuel Piche would still manufacture the soda as he had done for several years (48), indicating that the business was operational when it was sold.
 The machinery was moved to Keppler's home where the plant would be located (48).
 It seems the bottling works did not last much longer, since the 1907 directory listed Frederick Keppler as a laborer and did not list the Lake Linden Bottling Works (27).

 This was not the end of the Lake Linden Bottling Works name, as it re-appeared in later years for different operations.
 Deno E. St. Amour had a pop manufacturing business in Lake Linden and sold it to Joseph LePage and Alex Hardy in Oct 1909 (28).
 In Dec 1909, LePage became the sole owner of the "Lake Linden Bottling Works" (29).
-It is unknown whether or not St. Amour was the one that resurrected this business name.
-The address of this business is also unknown.
-In Dec 1910, the Mountain Valley Water Co. purchased the "Lake Linden Bottling Works" (30), which Martin Gries was operating for the last few months (37).
-This marked the end of the second business to use this name.
+It is unknown whether or not St. Amour was the one to resurrect this business name.

 The Mountain Valley Water Co. closed in Spring 1915, and then in Oct 1915, D. W. Sutter purchased the factory equipment from Dr. G. W. Orr and leased the property on which the factory resided (31).
 The 1916 directory then listed the "Lake Linden Bottling Works" on Calumet St. near Center St. with Edwin Warren as manager and Dominick W. Sutter as bottler (32).
 The 1917 Sanborn map shows the bottling works on the east side of the street, between 4th St. (now 3rd St.) and Center St. (now 4th St.).